jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

-Latin Risk Pulse is a project seeking to better understand Latin American risks.
+Latin Risk Pulse is a project seeking to better understand risks in Latin American.
 This repository trains a series of machine learning models to classify whether headlines in the region constitute a potential political, security or economic risk.

 ## The data 🛢
 ### 1st iteration